Maritime-context/.github/profile/README.md

 If you want to ask questions or talk to others in the community, join our discussions [here](https://github.com/Maritime-context/mcStandard/discussions)

 Maritime Context is dedicated to providing a welcoming, diverse, and harrassment-free experience for everyone.
 We expect everyone in the Maritime Context community to abide by our Code of Conduct.
-Please read it. (add Code of Conduct here)
+Please read it [here](https://github.com/Maritime-context/mcStandard/wiki/Code-of-Conduct)

 ### About us